1. Get started

 School scheduling/timetabling software

-Software designed to simplify and automate scheduling/timetabling process
+Software designed to simplify and automate the scheduling/timetabling process

 account,trial

-• Click Sign up on the home page
+1. Click Sign Up on the home page

-• Type your email and password and optionally provide more info about the school
+3. Enter your email and password, and optionally, provide additional information about the school

-A new timetable will be opened, so you can start importing or entering your own data.
+A new timetable will be opened, allowing you to begin importing or entering your own data.

 login,sign in,log out,logout,sign out

-• Click Log in in the header of the home page
+1. Click Log In on the home page

 forget,forgot,lost,account,retrieve